conduits-link/backend/readme.md

        ON *.*
        TO 'nw'@'localhost'
        WITH GRANT OPTION;

+     exit -- Log out of root.
      ```

   * The username and password are chosen here to match the Django [settings.py](https://github.com/jhels/noteworthy-backend/blob/main/nw_backend/nw_backend/settings.py) configuration – see the `DATABASE` variable on line 79.
 We can and should change these later.

   * See [here](https://dev.mysql.com/doc/refman/8.0/en/creating-accounts.html#creating-accounts-granting-privileges) for more details on creating a superuser.

-* Create the database `noteworthydb` as follows.
-In terminal – not logged into MySQL – run:
+* Back in the terminal, run:
   ```bash
   mysql -u nw -p

   # nw is the username you set above.
   ```
   and enter the password above, ``JnlezOy`nC411"I}4S`Z``, to log into your newly created superuser account.

   Now you're inside MySQL, run:
   ```SQL
   CREATE DATABASE noteworthydb;
   ```